 This general English course emphasizes oral and written communication with a strong focus on grammar, writing, reading, and the basic elements of literature.
-Each student in the class will read two novels by various authors chosen by the teacher, short stories, famous speeches, poetry, non-fictional texts, and one play (Shakespeare's Romeo and Juliet).
+Each student in the class will read two novels (Lee's To Kill A Mockingbird, and a second novel of teacher's choice), short stories, famous speeches, poetry, non-fictional texts, and one play (Shakespeare's Romeo and Juliet).
 Writing assignments will focus on narrative, expository, and argumentative essays, including citations.
 These will be aligned with the CCSS, including research and oral presentation.